 The range of scores for both the amount of green and quality of green varied from a minimum of 1, indicating low satisfaction with the item, to a maximum of 5, representing a high level of satisfaction.
 One-way ANOVA tests were conducted to determine if the satisfaction with the amount of green and quality of green was different for the eight videos.
-A statistically significant different was found for the amount of green F(7, 600) = 98.728, p < .001, as well as for the quality of green F(7, 600) = 48.189, p < .001.
-On average, respondents perceived video 7 to have the highest satisfaction levels for both the amount of green, with mean scores of 4.36, and the quality of green, with a mean score of 4.08.
-In contrast, video 1 received the lowest ratings for both the amount of green (mean score of 1.56) and quality of green (mean score of 2.07).
-Hence, the respondents considered the amount of green and quality of green in video 7 as very good.
+A statistically significant different was found for the amount of green F(7, 600) = 98.728, F(7, 600) = 9 quality of green in video 7 as very good.
 Conversely, they regarded the amount of green and quality of green in video 1 to be not at all to slightly good.
 It is worth noting that respondents who perceived the amount and quality of green as satisfactory may have experienced less state loneliness, as video 7 shows the highest mean score for the green items and the lowest mean score for state loneliness.
 Conversely, those who felt that the amount and quality of green were unsatisfactory may have experienced higher levels of state loneliness, as video 1 shows the lowest mean score for the green items and the highest mean score for state loneliness.
 To examine this assumption, a Pearson Correlation test was conducted, and it revealed a significant negative relationship between the amount and quality of green with state loneliness.
-Specifically, there was a negative correlation between the perceived quality of green and state loneliness (r(608) = -.299, p < .001), as well as a negative correlation between the perceived quality of green and state loneliness (r(608) = -.267, p < .001).
+Specifically, there was a negative correlation between the perceived amount of green and state loneliness (r(608) = -.299, p < .001), as well as a negative correlation between the perceived quality of green and state loneliness (r(608) = -.267, p < .001).
 These findings indicate that as the perceived amount and quality of green increase, state loneliness tend to decrease.
 Thus, higher levels of green and better quality green are indeed associated with reduced state loneliness.